frappe/erpnext_documentation/erpnext_documentation/www/docs/user/manual/en/healthcare/patient_appointment.md

 Patient Appointment booking considers any "Approved" Leave Applications for the Practitioner (Employee linked in the master) and does not allow booking Patient Appointments on such days.

-While booking it also checks for Appointment Overlaps and restricts the booking for same slots.
+While booking it also checks for Appointment Overlaps and restricts the booking for the same slots.

 ### 3.4 Notes and Referrals

-In the "More Info" section of Patient Appointment document, user can add "Notes" and also select a "Referring Practitioner" to help track referrals.
+In the "More Info" section of the Patient Appointment document, the user can add "Notes" and also select a "Referring Practitioner" to help track referrals.

 <img class="screenshot" alt="ERPNext Healthcare" src="{{docs_base_url}}/assets/img/healthcare/more_info.png">

 ### 3.5 Out Patient SMS Alerts

-Optionally, you can configure [Healthcare Settings](/docs/user/manual/en/Healthcare/healthcare_settings) in ERPNext to automatically send an SMS alert to the Patients about the booking confirmation via "Out Patient SMS Alerts".
+Optionally, you can configure [Healthcare Settings](/docs/user/manual/en/Healthcare/healthcare_settings) in ERPNext to automatically send an SMS alert to the Patients about the booking confirmation via "Out-Patient SMS Alerts".

 <img class="screenshot" alt="ERPNext Healthcare" src="{{docs_base_url}}/assets/img/healthcare/outpatient_sms_alert.png">